AkexZ1/akexhud/README.md

   The Backpack/Loadout background are edited versions from [Pelcman's artwork](https://pelcman.honifuwa.com/post/613474535371669504/20200324-its-time-to-take-your-happiness-back)

-  The loading screen, is literally just a screenshot taken from the video of the 2025 [Chikoi Album](https://www.youtube.com/watch?v=KH89fk-0qks)
+  The loading screen, is literally just a screenshot taken from the video of the 2025 [Chikoi Album](https://www.youtube.com/watch?v=KH89fk-0qks) (A place holder still)

   The chibi Chikoi health icon was made by [Hinemosu Notari](https://danbooru.donmai.us/posts/394495?q=chikoi_%28nijiura_maids%29+)